vortexint/Rippy/README.md

 * `depth` - The maximum depth to which the scraper should crawl.
 Setting this to 0 will disable the depth limit.
 * `saveSession` - Allows you to resume an interrupted crawl without having to reload the pages by storing all visited subpages to a separate file.
 * `domains` - The list of domains to start recursively scraping, and the rules for scraping each domain.
+* `filter_mode` - The mode to use when filtering pages. `whitelist` will only scrape pages that match the filter, while `blacklist` will scrape all pages except those that match the filter.
+* `start_pages ` - The list of pages to start scraping from on the domain.
+* `rules` the HTML elements to parse text out of.
+For example, to get the text of `<span class="mw-page-title-main"></span>` rule: `tag: span, attribute: class, has: mw-page-title-main`.
 * `output` - The name of the output text file.

 Example project file: